plavixo/tutor/README.md

 ### Edges and Levels
 We'd see competencies at the base of the map that reminded us of primary school education: Reading, writing, numeracy at the lowest level of complexity.
 We'd see the cutting edge of research at the top of the map, the new areas of discovery, and the edge of human understanding being gradually pushed up.
 We'd see the path from those early competencies to that research, every competency required to support the one at the top edge of the graph.
 We'd also see some competencies lower in the dependency map than we might expect.
 We may see mathematics normally encountered at university having the same dependencies as competencies normally achieved in primary education.
 This makes sense.
 There are many areas of mathematics.
 Some are not explored until university, not because they are _harder_, but because we deem them as less relevant compared to subject areas, and so they are not taught in primary education.
-The point to note is that there is no cognative nor academic reason why primary-aged students could not be achieving competence in _some_ "university-level" competencies.
+The point to note is that there is no cognitive nor academic reason why primary-aged students could not be achieving competence in _some_ "university-level" competencies.

 ## What would be the point?
 Why would we want to formalise that network?
 Because of what it gives us.